Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Molecular Task Arithmetic

 \section{Molecular Task Arithmetic}

-\textit{Why task arithmetic?} Chemical space is vast but sparse: it is estimated to contain 10$^{60}$ molecules, but molecules of desirable properties are rare \cite{bohacek1996art}.
-Current training strategies rely on these rare, `positive' molecules (\ie molecules possessing one or more desirable properties), and therefore, the limited data availability and diversity form a bottleneck.
-Here we `look the other way' and propose a new transfer learning strategy that can leverage the abundant and diverse `negative' molecules, that is, molecular task arithmetic.
+\textit{Why task arithmetic?} Chemical space is vast but sparse: it is estimated to contain 10$^{60}$ molecules, but molecules of desirable properties are rare.
+Current finetuning strategies rely on these rare, `positive' molecules and therefore, the limited data availability and diversity form a bottleneck.
+Here we `look the other way' and propose a new transfer learning strategy that aims to leverage the abundant and diverse `negative' molecules, that is, molecular task arithmetic (MTA).

-Molecular task arithmetic views ``forgetting via subtraction'' \equref{eq:task_negation} as an opportunity to learn \textit{only} from negative data to design positive molecules.
-For the task $t$ of designing molecules with a desirable property, molecular task arithmetic finetunes a pretrained model ($\theta_{pt}$) with molecules having non-desirable values of this property.
-This allows obtaining $\theta_{opp}$, a model that can generate negative molecules.
-Then the task vector $\tau^{t}$ is computed by subtracting $\theta_{pt}$ from $\theta_{opp}$.
-Finally, a model that creates the molecules of positive property, $\theta_{task}$ \figref{fig:figure1}{c}, can be constructed by subtracting $\tau^t$ from $\theta_{pt}$ with a scaling factor $\lambda$:
+MTA views ``forgetting via subtraction'' \equref{eq:task_negation} as an opportunity to learn \textit{only} from negative data to design positive molecules.
+For the task $t$ of designing molecules with a desirable property, MTA finetunes a pretrained model ($\theta_{pt}$) with molecules having non-desirable values of this property.
+This yields a model ($\theta_{opp}$) that can generate negative molecules.
+The task vector $\tau^{t}$ is then computed by subtracting $\theta_{pt}$ from $\theta_{opp}$.
+Finally, a new model ($\theta_{task}$) can be constructed by subtracting $\tau^t$ from $\theta_{pt}$ with a scaling factor $\lambda$ \figref{fig:figure1}{a}:

-In other words, molecular task arithmetic learns the `direction' of a molecular property using negative molecules and then `looks the other way' -- by moving the pretrained model in the opposite direction to design positive molecules.
-By not using any labeled positive molecules, this formulation opens the doors for unexplored tasks, \eg zero-shot molecule design.
+Our main scientific question is whether $\theta_{task}$ can generate \textit{chemically-valid} molecules with \textit{desirable} properties.
+In other words, whether molecular task arithmetic can learn the `direction' of a molecular property using negative molecules and then `look the other way' -- by moving the pretrained model in the opposite direction to design positive molecules.
+By not using any labeled positive molecules, if successful, task arithmetic might open doors to unexplored tasks, \eg zero-shot ligand design.

-To test the impact of task arithmetic on steering de novo design of bespoke molecules, we have applied it to easily computable properties that are relevant for drug discovery, namely: (a) fraction of sp3-hybridized carbons (frac. sp$^3$C), which reflects molecular complexity and 3D characteristics; (b) octanol-water partitioning coefficient (logP), influencing membrane permeability and solubility; (c) number of hydrogen bond donors, which affects a molecule’s ability to form key interactions with biological targets; (d) number of rings (No. Rings), linked to molecular rigidity and target binding specificity; and (e) topological surface area (TPSA).